spotinst/help/src/docs/elastigroup/features/compute/preferred-instance-types-a.md

 ## What's Next?

 Elastigroup gives you the ability to optimize your data-transfer costs by selecting Preferred Availability Zones.
-Learn more about [Preferred Availability Zones](https://docs.spot.io/api/#operation/elastigroupAwsCreate) in the API.
+Learn more about configuring [Preferred Availability Zones](elastigroup/features/compute/preferred-availability-zones.md) in the console and in the [API](https://docs.spot.io/api/#operation/elastigroupAwsCreate).